-Beth Stephens is the Health Access Program Director at Georgia Watch, where she works to ensure and expand access to safe and affordable health care for all Georgians through consumer education, policy development and advocacy.
+Beth Stephens is the Senior Director of Public Policy and Advocacy at Georgia Watch where she works to advance the mission of the organization across all program areas.
+Beth also oversees the work of the Health Access Program, which seeks to ensure access to safe, quality, affordable healthcare for all Georgians through consumer education, policy development, and advocacy.

 Beth received a J.D. (magna cum laude) from the University of the District of Columbia David A. Clarke School of Law (UDC-DCSL) and a B.A. in English and Political Science from Emory University.
-At UDC-DCSL, Beth received the LeClercq Award for legal writing and served on the Law Review Editorial Board.
-She was a Merit Scholarship recipient and the President of her law school’s chapter of Phi Alpha Delta Law Fraternity International.
+At UDC-DCSL, Beth received the LeClercq Award for legal writing, served on the Law Review Editorial Board, and was a Merit Scholarship recipient.